microsoft/vscode-dev-containers/containers/wordpress/README.md

 ## Notes

 - This definition works for both plugin and theme, without any additional configuration.

+- WP CLI is installed and registered as `wp` command.

 - There is a `setup.log` file in the root of the WordPress folder inside the container (not theme/plugin root folder) to help you debug any errors that may occur.